Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

     ![Responsive Test Sheet](assets/images/readme-images/responsive-design-checker-image.png)

 * ## Real World Testing
     * Although checking the responsiveness via [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/), I quickly noticed that these tests, whilst still vital and good, don't actually give me 100% accurate results as they don't show mobile keyboards and how that effects the website.
-After running into a bug (explained below), I downloaded a Google Chrome Extension called [Mobile Simulator](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk) which can simulate mobile devices which will show the keyboard and the effect it has on the website<br /><br />
+After running into a bug ([explained here](<#bugs-fixed>)), I downloaded a Google Chrome Extension called [Mobile Simulator](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk) which can simulate mobile devices which will show the keyboard and the effect it has on the website<br /><br />

     ![Responsive Test Sheet](assets/images/readme-images/mobile-simulator-results-image.png)